the-stencil-io/the-stencil-composer/validations-improvements.md

 # Article

 1. Order number can only be 3 digits and cannot be already in use
-2. Name cannot already be in use
+2. Articles appear in Explorer in order of their Order numbers

 # Locale